Conor Oliver

 Conor Oliver (born 21 September 1995) is an Irish rugby union player for United Rugby Championship side Connacht.
 He plays as a flanker and represents Garryowen in the All-Ireland League.

 Early life

-Born in Skerries, Dublin, Oliver first began playing rugby for Skerries Under-8s, remaining with the club until his Leaving Cert year, when he joined Blackrock College and won the 2014 Leinster Schools Rugby Senior Cup alongside current Irish international Joey Carbery, with Oliver scoring his sides opening try in their 22–17 win against Clongowes Wood College in the final.
+Born in Skerries, County Dublin, Oliver first began playing rugby for Skerries Under-8s, remaining with the club until his Leaving Cert year, when he joined Blackrock College and won the 2014 Leinster Schools Rugby Senior Cup alongside current Irish international Joey Carbery, with Oliver scoring his sides opening try in their 22–17 win against Clongowes Wood College in the final.